benjysugi/benjysugi/README.md

 my github stars are like my youtube watch later, theyre on there but i'll probably never touch 95% of them

 ### Some other random info about me:
-- Programmer, composer, gamedev, game engine dev, 3d artist, VFX artist
+- Programmer, composer, gamedev, software engineer, 3d artist, VFX artist
 - Age: 15 (Born 2006/07/15)
 - Co-founder of VAVE
 - Dreamcore/weirdcore/liminal space enthusiast